SandyRodger/RB175_networked_applications/01_introduction_and_prerequisites.md

 </html>
 ```

-- If we had a `.rb` file saved in the same directory, we could pricess the `erb` file like this:
+- If we had a `.rb` file saved in the same directory, we could process the `erb` file like this:

 ```ruby
 require 'erb'